This post may contain affiliate links. See site Terms here.

 Add all ingredients except flour and salt in a stand mixer, and mix with dough hook until smooth.

-Gradually add the remaining flour and mix until just combined.
+Gradually add the flour and salt, and mix until just combined.

 Turn dough out onto floured surface and knead gently until dough is soft and incorporated.
 Place dough in a greased bowl, cover with a towel or plastic wrap, and let rise until doubled, about an hour.

 MAKING THE ROLLS

-After dough has risen, punch down and knead into ball.
+After dough has risen, punch down.
 Roll out onto floured surface.
 Roll into a large rectangular shape, about 1/2" thick.

 In a separate bowl, mix raspberries with white sugar and cornstarch.
 Mix gently until berries are mashed and ingredients are well combined.
 Keep raspberry mixture very cold until ready to use.
 If it's cold it will be a lot less messy.
 Frozen raspberries work great.

 Spread butter for filling onto rectangular shaped dough.
 Sprinkle with brown sugar.
 Then evenly spread raspberry mixture across dough.

 Roll dough gently into vertical log.
 Cut dough at approximately every 1 inch to make 12-18 rolls depending on how big each roll is.
-Place in a pan that is coated with cooking spray and lined with parchment paper.
+Place in a pan that is coated with cooking spray or lined with parchment paper.

 Cover and let rise for 45-60 more minutes until doubled in size.